Machine Quilting Instructions for the Beginning Quilter

 Traditionally cotton was used for all three layers and for the quilting thread.
 But today it would seem that anything goes.
 I've even seen a quilt made out of pop cans.
 Who knew?

-Polyester fibers are more slippery than cotton and have the tendency to slide over each other, making them a bit trickier to quilt.
+Polyester fibers are a bit more slippery than cotton and have the tendency to slide over each other, making them a bit trickier to quilt.

 All the Generations Quilt Patterns shown on this site were stitched on a Viking—either a D1 or SE.